geek-cookbook/geek-cookbook/docs/kubernetes/ssl-certificates/wildcard-certificate.md

 ### Production Certificate

 Once you know you can happily deploy a staging certificate, it's safe enough to attempt your "prod" certificate.
-I save this in my flux repo:
+I save this in my flux repo as `/letsencrypt-wildcard-cert/certificate-wildcard-cert-letsencrypt-prod.yaml`

 ```yaml title="/letsencrypt-wildcard-cert/certificate-wildcard-cert-letsencrypt-prod.yaml"
 apiVersion: cert-manager.io/v1